 English students receive writing instruction from published fiction and non-fiction authors.

 EN 307 Romantic British Literature

 A study of the major Romantic writers, including William Blake, William Wordsworth, Samuel Taylor Coleridge, George Gordon, Lord Byron, Percy Bysshe Shelley, and John Keats.

 An in-depth study of creative writing technique specific to children’s literature.
 Participants will become familiar with current trends in children’s literature, imitate a favorite author’s work, read and discuss major children’s novels, and draft/workshop/compose twenty pages of original children’s literature.

 EN 405 The Imagination and Apologetics of C.S.
 Lewis

 This course will offer a comprehensive view of the works of C.S.
 Lewis with a focus upon how his imagination helped to shape his apologetics.
 In addition to reading selections from his letters, journals, poems, fiction, non-fiction, and apologetics, students will view and discuss important new video productions of Lewis’ life in order to gain a perspective on the ideas, thoughts, and opinions of the most popular Christian author of the twentieth century.
 Because Lewis has powerfully influenced so many people, this course will explore his approach to making Christianity intellectually reasonable, theologically winsome, and spiritually compelling.
-While open to all students who have completed a sophomore level literature course, this course is designed in particular for students majoring in English and Bible and Religion.
+While open to all students who have completed a sophomore level literature course, this course is designed in particular for students majoring in English and Bible and Theology.

 - Television Reporter